 “The Open Notebook provides a valuable resource for science writers.
 The sample pitch letters, essays on craft and writer interviews offer readers a peek behind the scenes.” ~ Christie Aschwanden, author of Good to Go and contributor to The New York Times, Slate, Men’s Journal, the Oprah Magazine, Runner’s World, and the blog Last Word on Nothing

 “The Open Notebook has been a trusted guide to me throughout my career: I consulted it for advice when I was a science student thinking about transitioning to journalism, I pored over the pitch database for help writing my first magazine pitches, and now I delight in reading the craft features and Storygrams as one of my main sources of professional development.
 I have also written a few stories for The Open Notebook, and the process is always a pleasure.
 Other writers are delighted to be interviewed and contribute what they can to a beloved institution; the editorial process is thorough, efficient, and friendly; and Open Notebook writers are compensated well.
-I can’t praise The Open Notebook highly enough—I don’t know what I would do without it! ” ~ Mallory Pickett, freelance journalist
+I can’t praise The Open Notebook highly enough—I don’t know what I would do without it!” ~ Mallory Pickett, freelance journalist

 “As I’ve transitioned from academia into writing full-time, The Open Notebook has been the resource I turn to—time and again—to teach myself all I’d never learned about storytelling, pitching, structuring.
-Storygrams regularly make a student out of me —I read every annotation, learning what I can from the choices writers and editors make, trying to reverse engineer how the writer got from raw data to narrative.
+Storygrams regularly make a student out of me—I read every annotation, learning what I can from the choices writers and editors make, trying to reverse engineer how the writer got from raw data to narrative.
 I’m deeply appreciative.” ~ Rebecca Altman, writer and environmental sociologist

 “The Open Notebook is an invaluable resource for serious science journalists.
-In addition to offering tips on everything you need to know about producing first-rate science journalism, from conducting interviews with recalcitrant subjects to shaping pitches into marketable stories and paring down that 24,000 word opus to a more manageable size, The Open Notebook serves as a virtual newsroom, providing a sense of community and camaraderie at a time when so many of us are either working remotely or freelancing.” ~ Linda Marsa, contributing editor for Discover and author of Fevered: Why a Hotter Planet Will Harm Our Health
+In addition to offering tips on everything you need to know about producing first-rate science journalism, from conducting interviews with recalcitrant subjects to shaping pitches into marketable stories and paring down that 24,000-word opus to a more manageable size, The Open Notebook serves as a virtual newsroom, providing a sense of community and camaraderie at a time when so many of us are either working remotely or freelancing.” ~ Linda Marsa, contributing editor for Discover and author of Fevered: Why a Hotter Planet Will Harm Our Health

 “I never went to journalism school so I can’t say for sure, but The Open Notebook strikes me as an ongoing journalism seminar as valuable as any you might find there.
 The best way to learn about journalistic storytelling—besides writing stories—is by taking great narratives apart.
 The Open Notebook goes a step further, taking us back to the pitch letter, the assignment, and everything it took to get a big piece landed.
 The focus may be on science, but the lessons found here can be applied to any story.” ~ Evan Ratliff, founder and editor of The Atavist and contributor to Wired, The New Yorker, National Geographic, and other magazines